TareqNewazShahriar/playing-around-with-webrtc/README.md

 # Playing Around with WebRTC

-Testing video streaming and data channel with TURN.
+Checking video streaming and data channel using TURN and STUN.

 The Application: <a href="https://tareqnewazshahriar.github.io/Playing-Around-with-WebRTC/public">https://tareqnewazshahriar.github.io/playing-around-with-webrtc/public</a>